 Many of the prints and drawings employ a gestural style, which is both abstract and figurative, and follow a long history of mark-making and process drawing in my graphic work for the past 40 years.
 I’ve been aware of the art of the Abstract Expressionists, and have resonated with both the work and the philosophies of the group, as well as having respect for their search for the mystical and sublime of often-unbridled abstraction.
 Recently, I’ve become reacquainted with the term psychic automatism and the work of Clyfford Still, whose nearly complete body of work is located in the the Clyfford Still Museum in downtown Denver, CO.
 Psychic automatism is defined as the freeing of the mind to let the hand express unconscious associations and ideas.
 Working spontaneously and allowing the process to carry me along, making decisions based upon the active development of the piece stimulates the excitement of discovery along the way.
 Too much preplanning of a image, or knowing where it’s headed is not nearly as interesting as discovering the mystery in the process.
 This is not to suggest that this approach is not substantive or somehow less than other art development, due to the ‘make it up as you go’, or experimental methodology, for as Clyfford Still, who portrayed himself as an artist in the Romantic tradition, believed that an artist could be a conjurer of spiritual forces that, could have a “power for life. . . or for death”.

-See D. Versluis review of exhibit; Inspiration from the Bible, Process notes for various media in Angel/Beast Exhibit
+See D. Versluis review of exhibit; Inspiration from the Bible, Process notes for the large scale The Coming in Angel/Beast Exhibit

 Process/Inspiration sheet D. Versluis Exhibit Review